Academic Events and Seminars

 FSR Transport Area Specific Conferences

-The latest academic event Florence Conference on the Regulation of Railways took place on November 16th and 17th, 2018.
+The first edition of the Florence Conference on the Regulation of Railways took place on November 16th and 17th, 2018.
 At the conference papers covering the various aspects of railway regulation and focusing on competition, tendering, high-speed services, intermodality, digital mobility/railway platforms were presented.
-The best papers were selected for publication in the Railway Regulation Handbook, to be published by Edward Elgar in 2020.
+The best papers were selected for publication in the Handbook on Railway Regulation, which was published by Edward Elgar in 2020.